diagomp/Macropad/README.md

 2. Configure the following options according to your preferences.
 Make sure this preferences are coherent with the preferences you stablished in the controller application (NUM_ROWS, NUM_COLUMNS...).

 ```
-const int columnPins[] = {4, 5, 6, 7};  //
+const int columnPins[] = {4, 5, 6, 7};
 const int rowPins[] = {13, A0, A1};
-const int ledPins[] = {9, 10, 11};
+const int ledPins[] = {9, 10, 11};      //This pins need to be PWM in your Arduino
 ```

 3. Compile and load the firmware on your Arduino.
 4. For the electronics, you have to make a pushbutton matrix using the pins stablished in the preferences.
-You can add a RGB LED using the pins in 'ledPins[]' for R, G and B channels respectively.
+You can add a RGB LED using the pins in `ledPins[]` for R, G and B channels respectively.

 ## Future releases